AlessandroGnutti/DiscreteMirrorTransform/README.md

 - *trainingSeismic.m*
 - *trainingECG.m*

-Instead, to compute the SOT basis, you can run the code in the folder **SOT**.
+Instead, to compute the SOT basis, you can run the code in the folder **SOT** (Copyright Osman G. Sezer and Onur G. Guleryuz 2015).
 However, you can find the KLT and SOT matrices already computed in the folder **In**.